rasmussehlin/my-web-projects/README.md

 # Sketchbook projects
 This is a collection of simple web projects that I've written over the years.
-Should be viewed as an art school applicant's sketchbook.
-Nothing fancy, just fun.
+Nothing fancy, mostly fun.

 Sources will be found in the appropriate folder, and links to the live websites below.